 You can use the Umbrella Chromebook client to protect against phishing attempts, filter internet destinations by content categories, and provide visibility into user endpoints on networks.

-- Protection from phishing: Protect against phishing threats automatically with Umbrella’s global network data and predictive intelligence to discover internet infrastructure used to host phishing sites—before employees or students ever receive the phishing email.
+- Protection from phishing — Protect against phishing threats with Umbrella’s global network data and predictive intelligence.
+Discover discover internet infrastructure used to host phishing sites—before employees or students ever receive the phishing email.

-- Per-user visibility and policy: Enforce policy-based protection whether users are on or off the network.
-If user becomes infected, pinpoint activity to a specific user to expedite remediation.
+- Per-user visibility and policy — Enforce policy-based protection whether users are on or off the network.
+If a user's endpoint becomes infected, pinpoint activity to a specific user to expedite remediation.